ElafMoataz/NotepadAutomationTest/README.md

 # NotepadAutomationTest

-Elaf-Moataz
+Author: Elaf-Moataz

-Confidential Challenge - Automation Testing
+Project: Confidential Challenge - Automation Testing

 Description

 This repository contains a sample project that demonstrates how to use WinAppDriver to automate testing of the Windows Notepad application.

 Prerequisites

 - Windows 11
 - Notepad.exe is installed on the device in default location
 - Intellij IDE